digitalrebar/doc/user/webux/workload.rst

 O/S Installation Wizard
 ----------------------

-Install O/S helps create a set of nodes in a new deployment on a certain OS.
+Install O/S helps create a set of nodes in a new deployment of a certain OS.

 From the "Install O/S Wizard" page, nodes can be selected and redeployed under a new OS.